-On a previous Tailor blog we discussed the importance of sun protection, the need for vitamin D from the sun, and some of your options regarding protecting your skin from excessive sun exposure.
+In a previous blog post we discussed the importance of sun protection, the need for vitamin D from the sun, and some of your options regarding protecting your skin from excessive sun exposure.

 The mechanisms by which the light energy (UVA and UVB) damages the cells is not exactly understood, but it is known that some of the damage is caused by oxidative damage.
 The light energy creates free radicals which are single election molecules which cause damage to the cells — known as oxidative damage or free radical damage.

-Here are a few key antioxidants to help protect and rejuvenate your skin from outside and within:
+Here are a few key antioxidants to help protect and rejuvenate your skin from the outside and within: